Years 12 & 13

 Below are the details of the pathways.

-• For students currently taking the Spanish or Japanese GCSE course, the expectation is that they continue with the language at B level and at either SL (Standard level) or HL (Higher level) in Year 12.
+• For students currently taking the French, Spanish or Japanese GCSE course, the expectation is that they continue with the language at B level and at either SL (Standard level) or HL (Higher level) in Year 12.

 • Students currently taking Chinese as a Second Language GCSE course and expected to achieve an A* or A grade/level are expected to take Chinese B at HL in Year 12.
-Students who are expected to achieve B or below or a C grade/level may choose to take Chinese B at either SL or HL in Year 12.
+Students who are expected to achieve B or a C grade/level may choose to take Chinese B at either SL or HL in Year 12.
 Students achieving below a C may be advised to consider an Ab Initio course rather than continuing with Chinese B.

 • Students currently taking Chinese as a First Language GCSE course and expected to achieve A* or A grade/level candidate are expected to take Chinese A at either SL or HL in Year 12.
 Students who are expected to achieve B or a C grade/level may choose either Chinese B at HL or Chinese A at either SL or HL in Year 12.
-Or students eligible for Chinese B may decide to take up a new langauge at Ab initio level in place of Chinese B.

 For all students, we offer the fantastic Ab Initio courses in French, Spanish and Japanese.
 The Ab Initio course is designed to teach students the basics of the language and attain a level where they can competently speak, read, write and listen to specific topics at a good level.
 This course is welcomed by universities as they realise that the students who take it have challenged themselves to learn out of their comfort zones.
 The course, whilst rigorous, is designed to allow every student the opportunity of scoring the highest grades.